Check out some of the coolest startups we met at the RILA LINK 2020 conference and more.

 Roadie was founded by Marc Gorlin, a serial entrepreneur whose past companies you're probably familiar with, as they include Kabbage (working capital for SMBs) and PGP (a company formed to commercialize one of the most prevalent security standards used on the Internet).
 Roadie is headquartered in Atlanta; for more info please visit www.roadie.com.

-These are the companies we thought most relevant to the supply chain space we play in, but we'll have more to say on RILA LINK2020, so watch this blog--we'll soon be publishing our take on highlights of the conference sessions.
+These are the companies we thought most relevant to the supply chain space we play in, but we'll have more to say on the coolest stuff at RILA LINK2020, so watch this blog--we'll soon be publishing our take on highlights of the conference sessions.

 3/5/20 Update: For more on our RILA LINK2020 takeaways, check out The Top 5 Themes We Saw At RILA LINK2020.